Reservations

 “The Square, Lake Port”, late 1940s.
 On the extreme left of the photo is a vertical “Theatre” sign.
 The neon sign was installed in January 1947.
 The title of the postcard, simply “The Square”, shows that Lakeport Square was no longer called “Depot” or “Webster” square by this point.

-Views from the top of the Opera House.
+A view from the top of the Opera House of Elm Street.

-Below, a detail from a circa 1875 stereoview taken from the top of the OLD United Baptist Church of Lakeport.
-This view was taken from the earlier version of the church, which was built in 1852, expanded in 1877, and burned in 1890.
+Below, a detail from a circa 1875 stereoview taken from the top of the OLD, “Free Will” United Baptist Church of Lakeport.
+This view was taken from the earlier version of the Park Street church, which was built in 1852, expanded in 1877, and burned in 1890.
 The NEW version of the United Baptist Church was finished in 1892, and still stands, at 35 Park St.

 Looking down Elm Street towards the Opera House.